 George H. Taggart

-Taggart was born in Port Washington, New York, on the North Shore of Long Island.
+Taggart was born in Evans Mills, Jefferson County, New York and grew up in nearby Watertown.
 He was notable as both a portrait painter and a landscape painter.
+After graduating from high school, he moved to Buffalo where he was employed as a lithographer for three years.
+Taggart then toured and studied abroad for the next nine years.
 He studied in Paris under William-Adolphe Bouguereau, Gabriel Ferrier, and Jules Joseph Lefèvre, three traditional painters at the Académie Julian.

 Taggart’s works were included in the collections of Germany’s Kaiser Wilhelm II and of Mexico City’s Governor Landa y Escandón.